 And So It Is.
 Thank you.
 Thank you.
 Thank you.

 3. Know when you need to take a break from the media.
 Give yourself a breather from social media, the images, videos, and articles that are being posted everywhere.
 Now I want to be very clear that this is not about hiding or turning a blind eye from it all but to give yourself the care that you need so you can show up for others.
+The reality is that for people of color, we never truly get a “break.”
+We don’t get to turn a blind eye or pretend that this doesn’t exist because we live through these kinds of experiences every day.
+However, taking care of ourselves is imperative.

 In an article in the New York Times, Monnica Williams, a psychologist, professor and the director of the University of Louisville’s Center for Mental Health Disparities, says “race-based stress reactions can be triggered by events that are experienced vicariously, or externally, through a third party — like social media or national news events.”